ovh/docs/pages/public_cloud/public_cloud_databases/information_01_security_overview/guide.en-gb.md

 ## 7.Accounts - User
 ### 7.1 Control plane
-Using your customer account on the OVHcloud Control Panel, you are able to manage your service using [three different contacts](/pages/account_and_service_management/account_information/managing_contacts).
+Using your customer account on the OVHcloud Control Panel, you are able to manage your service using [three different contacts](/pages/account_and_service_management/account_information/managing_contacts).<br>
-OVHcloud adopts another account with an internal NIC to refer a customer having subscribed to several services.
+OVHcloud adopts another account with an internal NIC to refer a customer having subscribed to several services.<br>
-To enforce security access to your account on the control panel, we recommand to activate a [two-factor authentication mechanism](/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa) or [SSO(Single Sign-On) authentication](/pages/account_and_service_management/account_information/ovhcloud-account-connect-saml-adfs).
+To enforce security access to your account on the control panel, we recommand to activate a [two-factor authentication mechanism](/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa) or [SSO(Single Sign-On) authentication](/pages/account_and_service_management/account_information/ovhcloud-account-connect-saml-adfs).<br>
-You can also [create your own IAM policy](/pages/account_and_service_management/account_information/iam-policy-ui) on the service, with user interface or [via API](/pages/account_and_service_management/account_information/iam-policies-api), and manage your users and groups.
+You can also [create your own IAM policy](/pages/account_and_service_management/account_information/iam-policy-ui) on the service, with user interface or [via API](/pages/account_and_service_management/account_information/iam-policies-api), and manage your users and groups.<br>
 You can follow your IAM policy configuration and analyse actions [by using API calls to get logs and following this link](   /pages/manage_and_operate/iam/iam-troubleshooting).